 - Combinations of n different things taken r at a time (r ≤ n).

 - The combination of n things is not all different.

 - Basic properties.
 Problems involving both permutations and combinations.

 Statistics & Probability

 - Measurement of dispersion, mean, variance, standard deviation, and frequency distribution.

 - Repeated independent trials

 Previous Year Questions And Analysis

 According to the analysis of the previous year’s maths questions, almost all the questions ranged from easy to moderate level.

-Mathematics is very easy and basic.
+Questions in the NATA sample papers maths are very easy and basic.
 Mostly the questions were asked from matrices and determinants, relations, and functions.
 The simple area-based questions also form an important part of the exam.